Frequently Asked Questions on Safer Choice

 - Companies must make their formulary commitments in a signed written agreement with EPA, under which false statements constitute criminally punishable fraud.
 We also have an auditing program that includes annual audits to verify product ingredients.

-- We require a first-of-its-kind ingredient disclosure for all products—either on the label or another easily accessible place—that will make the safer chemistry aspects of labeled products more visible.
+- We require a first-of-its-kind ingredient disclosure for all products—either on the label or another easily accessible place—that will make the safer chemistry aspects of certified products more visible.

 - It is our sole mission to protect human health and the environment; we are sworn to fulfill that mission and uphold the public’s trust; and we are accountable to the American people.